jordan-gibbs/hypercheap-voiceAI/README.md

 ### B. Baseten (LLM — OpenAI-compatible)

-1. Sign up for **Baseten**: [https://app.baseten.co](https://app.baseten.co)
+1. Sign up for **Baseten** (1 dollar of inference included): [https://app.baseten.co](https://app.baseten.co)
 2. Click "Model APIs" and "Add Model API" and create one for "Llama 4 Scout"
 3. After creating, click "API Endpoint" and generate an API key.
-4. We call Baseten via the **OpenAI-compatible** endpoint.
+4. This setup calls Baseten via the **OpenAI-compatible** endpoint.
 The default base URL in this repo is `https://inference.baseten.co/v1` and the default model is `meta-llama/Llama-4-Scout-17B-16E-Instruct`.

 You’ll paste the API key as `BASETEN_API_KEY` into your .env.
 Keep the provided base URL and model (or swap to another more performant Baseten model if you like).